For Spouses and Partners

 Of course, no two people have the same feelings and reactions.
 The way for you and your partner to understand each other is to keep talking.
 There are many different styles of problem-solving.
 Finding the best problem-solving method for you and your partner is an ongoing, ever-changing task.
 What works today may not work tomorrow.
 However, being able to keep open communication, to share ideas and concerns, is the basis of any problem-solving method.
 You need to be willing to listen to each other.
 When you and your partner can share feelings and ideas without judging each other, you are moving toward the "give and take" needed for a lasting and happy relationship.

 It may take some practice to learn to talk openly with your partner.
-The section About Feelings offers some suggestions.
+The section Mental Health and Feelings offers some suggestions.
 One communication technique that works for some couples is a "hearing session."

 Steps for a Hearing Session

-2. List for your partner three things he or she has done recently that you have not liked or that have upset you.
+- List for your partner three things they have done recently that you have not liked or that have upset you.
 Be specific.

-3. List for your partner three things he or she has done recently that you have liked or that have made you feel good.
+- List for your partner three things they have done recently that you have liked or that have made you feel good.
 Again, be specific.

 If you and your partner find you have conflicts you cannot resolve, you may consider asking for counseling from a professional.
 Sometimes, someone who is not involved can offer insight and guidance.
 An unbiased viewpoint may help you find new ways to solve problems.